All Episodes

 They vote.

-Now, one of the things that is going to happen in this budget is that there will be no cuts whatsoever, no reductions whatsoever, anywhere, anytime, for current Social Security recipients.
+And one of the things that is going to happen in this budget is that there will be no cuts whatsoever, no reductions whatsoever anywhere, anytime for current Social Security recipients.

-And Congress and Ryan said, I expect some people on our side of the aisle are not going to like that.
+And Congressman Ryan said, I expect some people on our side of the aisle are not going to like that.

-He's fully aware that the independent voter, voters, move to the Republicans in November, not because of anything the Republicans did.
+He's fully aware that the independent voter voters moved to the Republicans in November not because of anything the Republicans did.

-Not to mention that the uh in any reform of Social Security, in any reform of Medicare Medicaid, it's always been the case that current recipients would not be included.
+Not to mention that in any reform of Social Security, in any reform of Medicare, Medicaid, it's always been the case that current recipients would not be included.

 They're living under the deal that was made.

-He wanted to make that plain because the Democrats are gonna demagogue that.
+He wanted to make that plain because the Democrats are going to demagogue that.

-Democrats are gonna tell seasoned citizens, ah, this this budget, this Republican budget's gonna take your house away from you.
+Democrats are going to tell seasoned citizens, ah, this budget, this Republican budget is going to take your house away from you.

-It's gonna take your Medicare away from you, it's gonna take your health care and total away.
+It's going to take your health care and total away.

 None of it will be true.